xGauss05/QuestsAndMissions/README.md

 ## Introduction
 I am Jonathan Cacay Llanes and by the time I created this github page, I was a 2nd year student in Universitat Politécnica de Catalunya, studying Videogame Design & Development.
 On this website you will find useful information on how to create your own missions for you RPG game.

 If you are a fan of videogames, you should already know what side quests are.
-Otherwise, if you do not, side quests are those tasks that we must fulfill for a specific purpose, but not being part, at least directly, of our main objective.
-This can add more volume to a game, but when this are done well, it can also add intrigue and alongside the main plot.
+Otherwise, if you do not, sidequests are those tasks that we must fulfill for a specific purpose, but not being part, at least directly, of our main objective.
+This can increase the volume of a game, but when done effectively, it can also add interest to the main plot.

 Sidequests are popular in RPG games, specially those with an open-world, but not only that genre has them.